 At EmERGE mHealth Ltd we support equal access rights to health services and data for all, working as a not-for-profit company to provide secure, high quality, clinically evaluated services to clinics, hospitals and communities.

 Used in combination with a clinic-based system, the EmERGE app enables health service providers to implement a secure, digital health pathway that allows users to communicate with their clinic as well as review their blood and swab results.
 Using this pathway, services can be delivered flexibly, either face-to-face or remotely, in response to need.
 Clinics save time and optimise capacity whilst ensuring patient care, quality and safety at a distance.

 EmERGE PrEP App

-The EmERGE PrEP app has been developed following a co-design process with community and clinicians in Brighton, UK.
+The EmERGE PrEP app has been developed following a co-design process with community and clinicians at one of our sites.
 The established EmERGE platform has been adapted to support PrEP users to access their care via the clinic virtually as part of a digital health pathway.

 The EmERGE project was initiated by Professor Martin Fisher and follows his vision of ensuring that health innovations are clinically-led and co-owned with patient communities; core values which are transferred through to the not-for-profit company.

 The EmERGE project brought together world class HIV and sexual health clinicians, leading digital innovators and European-wide patient advocacy network the European AIDS Treatment Group (EATG).
 This group worked in collaboration to co-design a technology platform that offers a range of digital health services.

 Funded by the H2020 framework, The EmERGE project aims to demonstrate the benefits to patients and possible cost effectiveness for health-care providers and purchasers by reducing face-to-face consultations based on prior work showing a high uptake rate and use of mHealth in HIV patient populations.